 Whenever I list a home, the first step is to determine market value of the home ‘as is’ meaning what it will sell for today without doing anything.
 Once the baseline value is established, an important part of our documented approach is to identify areas where we can raise the perceived value of the home and help our sellers make more money on the sale.

-Our seller was all-in; she agreed to take care of all minor repairs we identified in the initial assessment, do some paint touch ups, have the kitchen cabinets updated, change light fixtures and do a massive declutter.
+Our seller was all-in; she agreed to take care of all minor repairs and upgrades we identified in the initial assessment, do some paint touch ups, have the kitchen cabinets updated, change light fixtures and do a massive declutter.
 Once that was complete Stephanie came in and staged the home with furniture and props in order to prepare it for sale.

 When it came to a pricing strategy, we decided to list the home at $699,000 with the goal of maximizing the exposure that a competitively priced home would get.